 Jeri Lynne Johnson

 Jeri Lynne Johnson has spent a career creating innovative strategies and programs to dramatically improve community engagement, audience participation and cultural diversity in the arts and culture sector.
 As the Founder and Artistic Director of the Black Pearl Chamber Orchestra, Jeri established a 21st-century model for American orchestras to find better ways of combining artistic excellence and organizational innovation with cultural diversity and meaningful community engagement.
-Her programs and initiatives innovation has garnered numerous grants and awards from the National Endowment for the Arts and the John S. and James L. Knight Foundation.
 In addition to working within the arts and culture sector, Jeri leads engaging workshops and devises strategies for major corporations looking to increase creativity, innovation, and effective leadership practices, and organizational alignment for employees and management.